IllusiveBagel/glados/README.md

 - Download TTS model from [Google Drive](https://drive.google.com/file/d/1TRJtctjETgVVD5p7frSVPmgw8z8FFtjD/view) and extract in the project root directory

 - Install required Python libaries with `pip install -r ./requirements.txt`

+- rename `example.config.yaml` to `config.yaml` replacing the `address:` and `token:` values with your home assistant values.
+While in this file if the `rooms:` value doesnt match your setup you can adjust that too

+- run `python3 glados.py`